-Mission Criticism: Generally, these specialized businesses have built a strong reputation as a reliable product/service provider for the mission-critical needs of customers.
+Mission Criticism: Generally, these specialized businesses have built a strong reputation as reliable product/service providers for the mission-critical needs of customers.

 Low-cost logistics: Finally, some businesses have more access to low-cost supply sources than their competitors.
 Such benefits are different from economies of scale, as they are not driven by the scale of operations but are driven by favorable sources of supply sustainable competitive advantage porter.

 Most small businesses do not have the power to share in the market and effectively buy the power to compete at the price and not enough for all the customers to do everything in the market.